Hugh Anthony Waring Acland1

 Last Edited=27 Mar 2009

-Captain David Beatty lived at Borodale, County Wexford, Ireland.1
+He lived at Borodale, County Wexford, IrelandG.1

 Child of Captain David Beatty and Elizabeth Martin